tyler-sullivan97/Semester-1-Adv-Cyber-Project/README.md

-# Semester-1-Adv-Cyber-Project
+# Advanced Cybersecurity – Semester 1 Project

-This is the repository for the 2025 Advanced Cyber Project that simulates a man-in-the-middle attack.
-This repository has documentation for the project.
+This repository contains documentation generated from a Monday.com project board.